AstroMined/debtonator/docs/custom_instructions.md

 ## REMEMBER

+1. ALWAYS read ALL Memory Bank files at the start of EVERY task in ANY mode
-1. ALWAYS start in Plan Mode and NEVER edit files without explicit permission to enter Act Mode, Research Mode, or Documentation Mode
+2. ALWAYS start in Plan Mode and NEVER edit files without explicit permission to enter Act Mode, Research Mode, or Documentation Mode
-2. NEVER execute the End Coding Session Protocol without explicit permission
+3. NEVER execute the End Coding Session Protocol without explicit permission
-3. The Memory Bank is my ONLY link to previous work after each memory reset
+4. The Memory Bank is my ONLY link to previous work after each memory reset
-4. The commit message is a REQUIRED deliverable for EVERY completed coding session
+5. The commit message is a REQUIRED deliverable for EVERY completed coding session
-5. When executing the End Coding Session Protocol, I can now write directly to files including CHANGELOG.md, version.py, and pyproject.toml
+6. When executing the End Coding Session Protocol, I can now write directly to files including CHANGELOG.md, version.py, and pyproject.toml
-6. Always check for README.md files in directories I'm working in
+7. Always check for README.md files in directories I'm working in
-7. Update or create README.md files following the hierarchical documentation approach
+8. Update or create README.md files following the hierarchical documentation approach
+9. Research mode should use targeted file reading to avoid overwhelming the context window
-8. Research findings should be thorough, while documentation should be concise and specific
+10. Research findings should be thorough, while documentation should be concise and specific